vinceau/project-clippi/CONTRIBUTING.md

 ### Components should fit into one of 3 categories

 1. Most components should only contain the logic necessary for rendering and hooking up actions like click events etc. Such "dumb" components which encourage reusability and are kept in `src/renderer/components`.
-Complicated logic should be moved to the lib folders as a plain `.ts` file, which exports reusable functions.
+Complicated logic should be moved to `src/renderer/lib` as a module exporting reusable functions.

 2. *Containers* are components which bridge the gap between the application logic and the reusable "dumb" components.
 These are kept in `src/renderer/containers`.